 Acalanes Adult Education (AAE) is located at the Del Valle Education Center, 1963 Tice Valley Blvd in Walnut Creek, adjacent to Rossmoor.
 All classes on the schedule are at Del Valle Education Center except those specifically noted as being elsewhere.
 Most classes will be held in the 100 Building, 300 Building and the 400 Building.
 Fitness classes are held in rooms 303 and 304 in the 300 Building.
 When classes are given at satellite locations, the address is given in the class schedule.

 How can I prove I took a course at Acalanes Adult Education?

 Upon request, a certificate of hours attended will be provided.
 When the class is a part of the Adult Secondary Education Program, a transcript showing units and grades earned can be provided.
 Requests for attendance verification need to be made within one year of the class.

 Are textbooks used?

-All Adult Secondary Education classes may use texts that the Guest is responsible for purchasing.
+Adult Secondary Education classes may use texts that the Guest is responsible for purchasing.
 Most ELL classes use texts which are in the classroom.
 Many world language classes, and a few other classes such as computers, have texts.
 The teacher will provide the information on what texts will be used at the first class.
-AAE orders some texts for students to purchase.
+AAE may order some texts for Guests to purchase.
 It is strongly recommended that texts not be purchased until after attending the first class to verify both that the class is appropriate and how much the teacher plans to use the text.
 There are no refunds for texts purchased.

 Why are there so many personal questions on the registration form?

 Acalanes Adult Education receives state support for some of its classes.
-The State of California requires the data requested on the students attending these classes.
-The State looks at the data in total, not individually, to understand what types of students attend adult education classes in California as a whole.
+The State of California requires the data requested by the Guests attending these classes.
+The state looks at the data in total, not individually, to understand what types of Guests attend adult education classes in California as a whole.